-In simple terms snoring is the relaxation of our soft palate (roof of the mouth,) throat and tongue muscles.
+Snoring is caused by the muscles in our soft palate (roof of the mouth,) throat and tongue becoming over relaxed.

-Now obviously when we sleep our muscles will relax.
-That’s the point!
-However for some people they become super relaxed.
-When the muscles relax they partially block the airways.
+Obviously when we sleep our muscles will relax.
+We need this relaxation to enable sleep!
+However for some people these muscles become super relaxed.
+This leads to them partially blocking our airways.

-Snoring is simply the relaxed muscles vibrating as our breathe rushes past.
+Snoring occurs when these overly relaxed muscles vibrate as our breathe rushes past.

-The more relaxed the muscles become, the narrower your airways become and the more intense the vibration, and that determines the loudness of the snore.
+The more relaxed the muscles become, the narrower your airways become, and the more intense the vibration.
+This is what determines the volume of the snore.

 How To Stop Snoring Naturally – 4 Common Causes & 5 Easy Solutions

 Common Cause 1 – Excess Weight.